The Center for START Services

-The START (Systemic, Therapeutic, Assessment, Resources, and Treatment) model serves people diagnosed with intellectual/developmental disabilities and co-occurring behavioral health conditions.
-This comprehensive model of service supports optimizes independence, treatment, and community living for individuals with IDD and behavioral health needs.
+The START (model serves people diagnosed with intellectual/developmental disabilities and co-occurring behavioral health conditions.
+START, which stands for Systemic, Therapeutic, Assessment, Resources, and Treatment, is a comprehensive model of service supports that optimizes independence, treatment, and community living for individuals with IDD and behavioral health needs.
 It promotes person-centered approaches and training for individuals, families, and caregivers by applying core principles of positive psychology, utilization of therapeutic tools, provision of multi-modal clinical assessments, promoting enjoyable therapeutic recreational experiences, and optimal utilization of existing resources through:

 Linkages with partners;

 Engagement of service user, family, and other circles of support involvement;

 Promotion of improved expertise across systems of care; and